Randy Arozarena Preview, Player Props: Rays vs. Yankees

 Randy Arozarena At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 63rd, his on-base percentage ranks 16th, and he is 72nd in the league in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 69th, his on-base percentage ranks 18th, and he is 77th in the league in slugging.

-- Arozarena enters this game on a four-game hitting streak.
-During his last games, he's hitting .350 with two homers.

-- Arozarena has reached base via a hit in 76 games this season (of 123 played), and had multiple hits in 33 of those games.

-- In 44 games this season (35.8%), Arozarena has picked up an RBI, and in 16 of those games (13.0%) he had two or more.
+- In 44 games this year (35.5%), Arozarena has picked up an RBI, and in 16 of those games (12.9%) he had two or more.
 He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.